Skip to content

 This type of warranty is generally the most stress-free and efficient, as it allows you to make a claim through the manufacturer or franchised car dealership.
 However, for the warranty to remain valid, you must have the vehicle serviced regularly and adhere to the given dates.

-A new car warranty generally runs for a three year period, though it’s best to check the details of this when purchasing, as some dealerships will offer an extended warranty.
+A new car warranty generally runs for a three-year period, though it’s best to check the details of this when purchasing, as some dealerships will offer an extended warranty.

 You’ll find that a large dealership, which offers many of the main car brands, will ordinarily include an approved used car warranty.
-This warranty usual covers the vehicle for 12 months, and it will be managed by a third-party insurer on behalf of the dealership or vehicle manufacturer.
+This warranty usually covers the vehicle for 12 months, and it will be managed by a third-party insurer on behalf of the dealership or vehicle manufacturer.

 An approved used car warranty will often require the vehicle to be serviced by a franchised dealership, or by the same dealership from which you purchased the warranty.